-Twice a year (principally in March and October), the Management Ethics Committee chaired by the President meets to formulate company-wide policy and confirm and discuss matters such as the handling of inquiries and consultations by the compliance advisory service desks, monitoring of compliance awareness among employees, and results of compliance audits.
+The Management Ethics Committee, chaired by the president, meets twice a year, in principle during March and October, to formulate Company-wide policy and confirm and discuss matters, such as the handling of inquiries and consultation by the consultation desks and the results of the monitoring of compliance awareness among employees.

-We have also established Compliance Committees in each unit to build a structure whereby compliance activities are continuously and independently promoted.
+We have also established Compliance Committees in each unit to consistently and proactively engage in initiatives for promoting compliance.

-Over 300 management-level personnel have been appointed "compliance managers" and "compliance promoters" at each workplace to lead action to promote concrete compliance activities.
-To further stimulate action on compliance, information is shared through channels such as the Compliance Promoter Liaison Committee (convened in January in fiscal 2016, with 274 participants).
+Over 300 management-level personnel have been appointed as compliance managers and compliance promoters at each workplace to lead in promoting concrete compliance activities.
+To further stimulate action on compliance, information is shared through channels such as the Compliance Promoter Liaison Committee (convened in January in fiscal 2017, with 280 participants).

 Compliance Promotion Structure